GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_details.md

 ## Background

 The Fractional Cover (Landsat) product, developed by the Joint Remote Sensing Research Program, provides information about the the proportions of:

-* green vegetation
+* Green vegetation
-* non-green vegetation (including deciduous trees during autumn and dry grass)
+* Non-green vegetation (including deciduous trees during autumn and dry grass)
-* bare areas
-for every 30m x 30m ground footprint.
+* Bare areas for every 30m x 30m ground footprint.
 It provides insight into how areas of dry vegetation and/or bare soil and green vegetation are changing over time.

 Fractional Cover Percentiles (Landsat) estimate the 10th, 50th, and 90th percentiles independently for the green vegetation, non-green vegetation, and bare soil fractions observed in each calendar year.